sigsum/sigsum/doc/api.md

 ### 3.3 - get-tree-head-cosigned
 Returns the latest cosigned tree head.
 Used together with `get-inclusion-proof` and `get-consistency-proof`.
-Ensures that verifiers see the same statements as believers.
-May also be used to convince a believer about when logging happened.
+Ensures that monitors see the same statements as verifiers.
+Can be used to convince a verifier when public logging happened.

 ```
 GET <base url>/sigsum/v0/get-tree-head-cosigned